iclass/poto/docs/RANDOMIZED_DELAYS_TESTING.md

-# Randomized Delays Testing for SimpleStreamPacket
+# Randomized Delays Testing for DataPacket

 ## Overview

-Added comprehensive test cases with randomized delays to test the behavior of `SimpleStreamPacket` with `it-merge` and `it-all` under realistic timing conditions.
+Added comprehensive test cases with randomized delays to test the behavior of `DataPacket` with `it-merge` and `it-all` under realistic timing conditions.

 ## New Test Cases Added